stormchaserroleplaying/stormchaserroleplaying.github.io/Saga.md

 ## Droids

 ### Crafting
 * A character trained in use computer may program non-heroic droids with a basic processor.
 The droid's level may not exceed the programmer's own level -2.
-Programming a non-heroic droid requires a Use Computer check of: <center>**DC = 10 + the droid's level**</center> and requires a number of days of work equal to the droid's level.
+Programming a non-heroic droid requires a Use Computer check of: <center><strong>DC = 10 + the droid's level</strong></center> and requires a number of days of work equal to the droid's level.
 This time may be halved by increasing the check DC by five.
 * Droids can have their base stats upgraded by +1 at a cost of 500 cr, capped at 18 before racial modifiers or ASIs.